UsabilityEngineering/DebtSupervisor/wireframes/seeDATA.md

+# Transactions
-* Here is how to see more information
+Here is how to see more information

 * Now you are at the Home page
 ![Main Page](https://user-images.githubusercontent.com/123515727/231378211-51f9d9e4-ffc1-4fc7-9698-3260bb6c78e5.jpg)